achnitreda/real-time-forum/README.md

 - This can be called having a single page application.

 => how to know if your app is MPA or SSR app ✅
-=> how to switch your app from MPA or SSR to SPA
+=> how to switch your app from MPA or SSR to SPA ✅
-NOTE:
--> I will combine all my css file into a single one and to modified later if it's the best option ⛔
 ```

 ```
-- New Forum: ⛔
+- New Forum:  ✅
 => users need to login in order to see the posts and everything => not like the old forum that let's unregisted users see posts

-- register part: ⛔
+- register part: ✅
 => need to have additional infos
 Username-
 Age